paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-305-universities.md

 (1) in the case of a grant, the grant is made using competitive procedures; and

-(2) in the case of a contract, the contract is awarded in accordance with section 2304 11 See References in Text note below. of this title (other than pursuant to subsection (c)(5) 1 of that section).
+(2) in the case of a contract, the contract is awarded in accordance with [section 3204 of this title](./chapter-221-planning-and-solicitation-generally.md#section-3204) (other than pursuant to subsection (a)(5) of that section).

 **(b)**